PRESENTATION TYPES FOR CPA2024

 Snapshots (5-minutes)

-A Snapshot is a 5-minute individual presentation for sharing information in a spoken/visual format in a succinct manner, creating interest in a project/program, and promoting networking amongst delegates.
-This format is encouraged for attendees interested in presenting their research as a talk rather than a poster
+A Snapshot is a 5-minute individual presentation for sharing information in a spoken only format in a succinct manner, creating interest in a project/program, and promoting networking amongst delegates.
+This format is encouraged for attendees interested in presenting their research as a talk rather than a poster.

-Each Snapshot is permitted a maximum of 3 slides and will be grouped together into sessions.
-Effective Snapshots focus on what is critical and are delivered in a stimulating and thought-provoking manner.
+Each Snapshot will be grouped together into sessions.
+Effective Snapshots focus on what is critical and are delivered in a stimulating and thought-provoking manner – excellent practice for if ever speaking to a government official, decision-maker, or the media!

 A submission for a Snapshot should include the following information: rationale, overview of methodology, summary of conducted analyses or evaluations, conclusions that follow from results/evaluation, and an overview of actions, recommendations, or impacts.